Lindsay J.K. Nichols

 Marketing and Communications

 Most recently, Lindsay served as the senior director of marketing and communications at GuideStar, the world’s largest source of information about nonprofits.
-She managed a team of 10 responsible for executing GuideStar’s vision and sustaining awareness of its mission through dynamic and long-lasting relationships with key audiences and influencers.
-Lindsay served as GuideStar’s lead on the Overhead Myth and Money for Good campaigns and acted as a national spokesperson.
+She managed a team of 10 responsible for executing the nonprofit's mission to gather and share the world's nonprofit data to drive better decision-making.
+Lindsay served as GuideStar’s lead on the Overhead Myth and Money for Good campaigns and was its national spokesperson.

-She began her career at the American Society of Civil Engineers (ASCE) where she handled media efforts for the ASCE/FEMA report, “Why the Towers Fell,” about the collapse of the World Trade Center towers; the five-part PBS special Building Big about megastructures; and the 2001 Report Card for America's Infrastructure about the nation's failing infrastructure.
+She began her career at the American Society of Civil Engineers (ASCE) where she handled media efforts for the ASCE/FEMA report, “Why the Towers Fell,” about the collapse of the World Trade Center towers, the five-part PBS special Building Big about some of the world's architectural marvels, and the Report Card for America's Infrastructure, about the nation's failing structures.

-Lindsay's personal mission is to drive social change.
-Listen to her on the Whole Whale podcast, "Understanding Workplace Giving with America's Charities.
+- Listen to her on the Whole Whale podcast, "Understanding Workplace Giving with America's Charities.”